Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Preliminaries

 \begin{lemma} Let $\boldsymbol{A} = \boldsymbol {\Phi}^T\boldsymbol {\Phi} + \sigma_t^2 \boldsymbol{I}$, where $\boldsymbol {\Phi}$ is defined \eqref{eq:capPhi}.
 Then,

 and

 where $\alpha = k_{\eta}(\bsx, \bsx)$ and $C, c$ are constants. \end{lemma}

 \begin{remark} Note that, Lemma \ref{lemma:eigen} and Assumption \ref{assu:func_norm} make almost sure statements.
-If we denote our probability space by $(\Omega, \Fcal, \Pcal)$, then, throughout the rest of this paper, we only work over those set of $\omega \in \Omega$ where the statements in Lemma \ref{lemma:eigen} and Assumption \ref{assu:func_norm} hold. \end{remark}
+If we denote our probability space by $(\Omega, \Fcal, \Pcal)$, then, throughout the rest of this paper, we only work over those set of $\omega \in \Omega$ where the statements in Lemma \ref{lemma:eigen} and Assumption \ref{assu:func_norm} hold.
+Moreover, we use limsup and liminf since the limit may not exist. \end{remark}

 As a corollary to Lemma \ref{lemma:eigen} we can show upper bounds to much more complicated matrix forms involving $\boldsymbol{A}$.
-Two such results, which will be used later are as follows.
+Two such results, which will be used later are as follows. \begin{lemma} There exists a constant $c > 0$ such that for all large enough $t$,